-The older one said his name was Vasee and he and his son, Lukas, had moved from Germany to Anatoli six months earlier.
-They were in the process of purchasing a run down hotel to turn it into a music recording studio and general hang out space for musicians and filmmakers.
+The older man introduced himself as Vasee, and his younger companion, Lukas, turned out to be his son.
+To my surprise, they weren’t local Greeks but Germans of Greek descent who had moved to Anatoli six months earlier.
+They were in the process of buying a rundown hotel to transform it into a recording studio and creative hub for musicians and filmmakers.

 Vasee is Greek and spent much time in Greece growing up and as a result he speaks Greek fluently.
 Lukas, on the other hand, is only 1/2 Greek and he admitted that he wished he knew more of the local language.
 I should point out that both were fluent in English, thankfully for me as my Greek and German are both a bit rusty. :)